flotob/blockchain/_blog_posts/medium/is-law-about-to-be-turing-d.md

 ---
-title: Is law about to be Turing’d?
+title: "Is law about to be Turing’d?"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: